kenchiu0/course-dbt/greenery/macros/readme.md

+/*
+WEEK 3 Project:

-/*PART 1: Create new models to answer the first two questions (answer questions in README file)
+PART 1: Create new models to answer the first two questions (answer questions in README file)

 What is our overall conversion rate?